ziqni-tech/jenkins-rabbit-integration-plugin/README.md

 * Routing Key: Specify a routing key that determines which queue the message should be delivered to.
 * Start Publishing if Message Contains: The plugin will start publishing the console output to RabbitMQ if the console output contains the specified text.
 * Stop Publishing if Message Contains: The plugin will stop publishing the console output to RabbitMQ if the console output contains the specified text.
+* Template (Optional): This field allows you to specify a custom message template to be used when publishing console information to RabbitMQ.
+If left empty, the default template below will be used

 Published with content type application/text